Emma (1996 theatrical film)

-Emma is a 1996 period romantic comedy film based on the 1815 novel of the same name by Jane Austen.
-Written and directed by Douglas McGrath, and produced by Steven Haft and Patrick Cassavetti, the film stars Gwyneth Paltrow as the eponymous lead, alongside Toni Collette, Alan Cumming, Ewan McGregor, Jeremy Northam, Greta Scacchi, Juliet Stevenson and Polly Walker.
+Emma is a 1996 British-American period comedy film based on the 1815 novel of the same name by Jane Austen.
+Written and directed by Douglas McGrath, and produced by Patrick Cassavetti and Steven Haft, the film stars Gwyneth Paltrow, Alan Cumming, Toni Collette, Ewan McGregor, and Jeremy Northam.

-Set in early 19th-century England, the story follows Emma Woodhouse, a wealthy and self-assured young woman who enjoys trying matchmaking among her friends and neighbors, but risks overlooking her own chance at love in the process.
+The film follows a young 19th-century English woman named Emma Woodhouse who, while matchmaking for friends and neighbours, nearly misses her chance at love.

-Emma premiered on 7 June 1996 at the Seattle International Film Festival and was released theatrically on 2 August 1996 in the United States by Miramax, followed by a United Kingdom release on 13 September 1996.
-It received positive reviews from critics and grossed approximately $37.3 million worldwide at the box office.
+The film was first released on 7 June 1996 on the Seattle International Film Festival, and then was theatrically released on 2 August 1996 by Miramax Films in the United States, and on 13 September 1996 in the United Kingdom.
+It received positive reviews from critics and grossed $37.3 million worldwide at the box office.

-At the 69th Academy Awards, Emma won Best Original Musical or Comedy Score, while also being nominated for Best Costume Design.
-Moreover, Paltrow's performance earned her the Satellite Award for Best Actress in a Motion Picture.

 Plot

 In early 19th-century England, Emma Woodhouse is a spirited, proud young woman of wealth and high rank who fancies herself worldlier than merited by her limited life experience.
 After her governess, Miss Taylor, marries Mr Weston, Emma proudly takes credit for bringing the couple together and now considers herself a matchmaker within her small community.
 Her father and an intimate family friend, George Knightley, whose brother is married to Emma's sister, dispute her naive assumption that she knows who among her acquaintance should be paired.
 Though acknowledging good intentions, they discourage any further matchmaking attempts.
 Ignoring their warnings, she schemes to match Mr Elton, the haughty village clergyman with social aspirations, with her new friend, Harriet Smith, a good-natured young woman of uncertain parentage.

 Robert Martin, a respectable local farmer, proposes to Harriet, who is infatuated with Martin and inclined to accept.
 Believing Harriet can have better prospects, Emma urges her to refuse him.
 Knightley warns Emma not to interfere, asserting that Martin is a young man of higher status than Harriet can reasonably expect.
 Disregarding Knightley's reasoning, Emma moves forward with her matchmaking scheme.
 Meanwhile, Mr Elton has aspirations toward Emma herself, flattering her by excessively admiring her watercolour portrait of Harriet and otherwise fawning over Emma.
 Never thinking that a clergyman would aspire to her high-born self, Emma mistakenly interprets Elton's attentions to herself as ways of advancing his interest in Harriet.
 When Elton fervently declares his love to Emma, however, she is taken aback and strongly rejects him.
 Emma's rejection and assumption that he should court Harriet, who Elton believes beneath him, offends Elton, who subsequently attempts to humble Emma whenever the opportunity arises.
 Soon afterwards, he marries a vain socialite who competes with Emma for status within the community.